 Geo-blocking is a discriminatory practice that is wide-spread in EU.
 It prevents online customers from accessing and purchasing products or services from a website based in another member state

 FinTech is changing the financial sector.
 What are the challenges associated with this and what policies should we adopt in response?

-Bruegel together with the association of competition and economics, is hosting an event on standardization and SEP licensing.
+Bruegel together with the Association for Competition Economics (ACE), is hosting an event on standardization and SEP licensing.

 Rob Atkinson, the founder and president of the Information Technology and Innovation Foundation presented his research work on the impact of artificial intelligence on our lives.

 At this event Bruegel, together with EIB and the World Economic Forum will launch a White Paper on inclusive growth and competitiveness in Europe.